-Learning outcome for this course LO1 LO2 LO3 LO4 LO5 LO6 LO7 On completion of this unit, students should be able to: • Identify elements that characterize the digital entrepreneurial mindset ✓ Identify how technological trends that contribute to the digital entrepreneurial mindset generate entrepreneurial opportunities in digital entrepreneurship ~ ~ Identify and define the set of resources and capabilities to support the development of entrepreneurial opportunities in the digital context Define and identify the main dynamic capabilities in the context of digital entrepreneurship ~ ~
+Learning outcome for this course LO2 LO3 LO4 LO5 LO6 LO7 On completion of this unit, students shou ld be al ole to: • Identify elements that characterize the digital entrepreneurial mindset ✓ Identify how technological trends that contribute to the digital entrepreneurial mindset generate entrepreneurial opportunities in digital entrepreneurship √ ✓ Identify and define the set of resources and capabilities to support the development of entrepreneurial opportunities in the digital context ✓ Define and identify the main dynamic capabilities in the context of digital entrepreneurship ✓ ✓

-- Readings have to be done before the class.
-Essential reading material about RBV and Entrepreneurial mindset will be provided. - Presentation of the content of the course. - Laboratory project: The student will be divided in groups to analyze some technological trends and their impact on the emergence of digital business opportunities. - During the last class, the teams will prepare and discuss in a pitch the main results of their project. - Case examples and case studies.
+Preliminary knowledge: students need to read materials provided before the class about RBV and Entrepreneurial mindset.

+- Presentation of the course: objectives, tools, and theoretical concepts. - Laboratory project: the student will be divided in groups to analyze some technological trends and their impact on the emergence of digital business opportunities. - During the last class, the teams will prepare and discuss in a pitch the main results of their project. - Case examples and case studies.

-- Defining Digital Entrepreneurial Mindset - Analyze Technological Phenomena implementing digital mindset - Analyze the set of resources and capabilities to support the development of entrepreneurial opportunities in the digital context - Define and identify the main dynamic capabilities in the context of digital entrepreneurship.
+- Defining Digital Entrepreneurial Mindset - Analyze technological phenomena implementing digital mindset - Analyze the set of resources and capabilities to support the development of entrepreneurial opportunities in the digital context - Define and identify the main dynamic capabilities in the context of digital entrepreneurship.